Beyond the credits

 Years ago in a Title I high school in Brooklyn, NY, Dr. Julia Duncheon, associate professor of Educational Policy, Organization and Leadership, watched administrators try to boost attendance and test scores with iPod raffles, a misguided strategy that ignored the real challenges students were facing.
 That disconnect between what schools measure and what actually matters still shapes her work today as an associate professor of educational policy at the UW College of Education.

 Duncheon started as a high school history and special education teacher in New York City.
 Her path from teacher to researcher grew out of frustration with schools' narrow focus on test scores.
 That led her to graduate school, where she focused on college access for students of color and those from low-income neighborhoods.
-Now she leads a Spencer Foundation-funded study examining the quality of teaching and learning in dual enrollment programs, one of K-12 education's fastest-growing trends.
+Now she leads a Spencer Foundation-funded study examining instructional quality and student experiences in dual enrollment programs, one of K-12 education's fastest-growing trends.

 A rapid expansion and its challenges